 Using the transcript.
 Now have a look at the transcript or translation to clear up points about what you’re hearing and what you’re saying.
 And then keep going.
 Eventually, you’ll get used to the idiosyncrasies of your target language as it’s spoken, and your speech will become more and more natural over time.

-Prof. Arguelles recommends doing your shadowing exercises outside, walking with good posture and repeating in a loud voice.
-(He also suggests doing variations of shadowing that involve reading the transcription and translation of the recording as you shadow.)
+Prof. Arguelles recommends doing your shadowing exercises outside, walking with good posture, and repeating in a loud voice.
+(He also suggests doing variations of shadowing that involve reading the transcription and translation of the recording as your shadow.)